Chocolate Depression Cake (No Eggs or Dairy)

 - Pour the apple cider vinegar and vanilla extract in one of the small depressions.
-While placing the vegetable oil in the big depression.
+Place the vegetable oil in the big depression.
 After doing this, pour in the water and mix it all together.

-- Preheat oven to 350 degrees and bake for 35 minutes.
-Each oven is different so the minutes may vary.
-When you insert a knife in the middle of the cake and it comes out clean then you know it is done.
+- Preheat oven to 350ºF and bake for 35 minutes.
+Each oven is different, so the minutes may vary.
+When you insert a knife in the middle of the cake and it comes out clean, then you know it is done.
 Let it cool before you frost.

 Tell Me What You Think!